thescubageek/expensive_math/README.md

 ### Safely testing locally

 The "safest" way to run this is in dry mode inside of an irb session.
 This way you can test the gem without actually making API calls or requiring an API key.
-Note that the gem is _immediately_ bootstrapped meaning even the act of loading Ruby will use the overriden operators.
+Note that the gem is _immediately_ monkeypatched meaning even the act of loading Ruby will use the overriden operators.

 ```shell
 EXPENSIVE_MATH_ENABLED=true irb -I lib -r expensive_math